bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

     fib(6);     // => 8

 The time complexity of this function is not super intuitive to describe because
 the code branches twice recursively.
 Fret not!
-You’ll find it useful to
+You'll find it useful to
 visualize the calls needed to do this with a tree.
 When reasoning about the time complexity for recursive functions, draw a tree that helps you see the calls.
 Every node of the tree represents a call of the recursion:

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*fS_yOCDL-4NyBLyj.png" class="graf-image" /></figure>-   <span id="47ea">*n *, the height of this tree will be `n`.
 You derive this by following